-For that indicator, The International Monetary Fund provides data for Germany from 1960 to 2016.
-The average value for Germany during that period was 145.22 percent with a minumum of 93.43 percent in 2016 and a maximum of 187.01 percent in 2001.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for Germany from 1970 to 2021.
+The average value for Germany during that period was 141.82 percent with a minimum of 87.78 percent in 2020 and a maximum of 187.01 percent in 2001.

 Definition: The financial resources provided to the private sector by domestic money banks as a share of total deposits.
 Domestic money banks comprise commercial banks and other financial institutions that accept transferable deposits, such as demand deposits.
 Total deposits include demand, time and saving deposits in deposit money banks.